Open Door Policy (album): Release

+Critical reception

-Critical receptionOpen Door Policy was met with "generally favorable" reviews from critics.
+Open Door Policy was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 78 based on 20 reviews.
 AnyDecentMusic? gave the release a 7.6 out of 10 based on a critical consensus of 20 reviews.

 In a review for Pitchfork, Daniel Felsenthal wrote: "Their rejuvenated second act continues with Open Door Policy, an ornate record that incorporates Nicolay’s ambitious compositions as an integral part of the band’s songwriting.
 Passion had them recognizing, to quote a lyric, 'It doesn’t have to be perfect/Just sort of has to be worth it.'
 On Open Door Policy, they reach for something larger: if not perfection, then music with a baroqueness we haven’t quite heard from them before....Big moments appear in surprising places on Open Door Policy."
 In a review for AllMusic, Stephen Thomas Erlewine wrote: "Written and recorded as a cohesive album, Open Door Policy feels like the Cinemascope cousin to Thrashing Thru the Passion: the Hold Steady take full advantage of their larger canvass.
 Finn's words deserve concentration, but the key to Open Door Policy is how it plays as an operatic rock & roll record, where the emphasis lies more on the melodrama than the grit.
 Perhaps this slowing pace is the inevitable side effect of middle age."
 Lee Zimmerman of American Songwriter wrote: "Expressed from a first person point of view, the music comes across with a sense of unease, urgency and uncertainty, which, in turn, boosts both interest and intrigue.
 Clearly, The Hold Steady are intent on burrowing below the surface in their pursuit of principle and propriety."
 Tim Sentz of Beats Per Minute praised lead vocalist Craig Finn's vocals, noting: "Finn’s vocals are less nasally slurred, and lyrically he’s telling a slightly grander story instead of just writing individual songs."
 Jamie Wilde of Clash explained: "The album’s upbeat energy is feverish.
 It allows space for comical and witty intervention among its deeper subjects.
 This record exposes a band who, after almost two decades in the game, are still enjoying what they’re doing and their close-knit chemistry befits their band name.
 Finn's lyrical observations once more take centre stage in Open Door Policy.
 Producer Josh Kauffman's vocal mix is throat grabbing as Finn’s Beat style delivery flows like Kerouac or Ginsberg."

 Writing for Exclaim!, Oliver Crook gave the album an eight out of 10, explaining "Open Door Policy carries all the trademarks of a Hold Steady record: Craig Finn's distinctive vocals are supported by an effortlessly distorted sound that is equally as complex.
 Finn's lyrics are scattered with shady characters and messed-up souls, but there's more of an edge on Open Door Policy.
 Recorded in 2019, its themes of mental health, income inequality and isolation feels all the more relevant today."